Our Future Path! A plan for a better world!

 Other Changes

 In general, the rights of citizens in many countries like the United States are better protected by their laws today than in the past, but there are still a lot of improvements that need to be made.
 For instance, many of our laws suffer from being complex, hard to understand, vague, or out of date.
-In addition, many of our laws overly infringe on some of our rights, while at the same time, they do not encourage enough personal responsibility, which would better protect our society and the people who do take appropriate responsibility for their lives.
+In addition, many of our laws overly infringe on some of our rights, while at the same time, they do not encourage enough personal responsibility, which would better protect our society and the individuals who do take appropriate responsibility for their lives.

 Legislative Content